 Akira Kurosawa (黒沢 明 1910 – 1998) was a master of film craft, and one of the greatest directors of all time.
 He grew up in Tokyo watching silent films from around the world and going to see traditional and modern Japanese theatre.
 He became a painter, and in his 20s got into script writing, editing and then assisting with film direction.
 He was influenced by the democratic and humanist ideals emerging in the post-war period in Japan.
 He made over 30 films, some of which remain among the greatest known Japanese films in world cinema.
 Kurosawa was nicknamed ‘The Emperor’ in the Japanese film industry.
 It is part-compliment, part-criticism.
 He tended to ‘command’ all of the most essential elements in his films: from conditions upon actors to editing, scripts and cinematography.
 It is clear that his views on how a film should look and feel was key to its success.
 He surrounded himself with consummate actors, script writers, cinematographers, score writers and other technicians, many of whom worked with him on multiple films and generally spoke highly of him.
 But ‘lesser’ actors often felt harassed or that the conditions they worked in were harsh.
 But none of them seriously dispute his genius.

-Kurosawa is perhaps the most accessible and most successful Japanese film makers in the history of cinema.
+Kurosawa is perhaps the most accessible and most successful Japanese film maker in the history of cinema.
 His themes are often humanist in nature, shaped by a developing post-war consciousness, and utilising both traditional Japanese storytelling techniques and film devices and cinematographic symbolism common in Western films.
 In the post-war period, the expertise with which he incorporated these elements struck a chord with many.
-And though he made several samurai films – what might loosely be called action films – he constantly introduced the struggle of ideas in shaping individuals.
+And though he made several samurai films – what might loosely be called action films – he constantly introduced the struggle of ideas in shaping individuals in these films, so that they became nuanced dramas as well as good action films.
 As an audience, we move from a mass to the individual (a touch like an inverse of German expressionism in silent film).
 His earlier films were subject to both Japanese and US censorship, and different versions were often released in the US or Europe from what was shown in Japan.
 Despite these impositions, Kurosawa is considered one of the greatest directors of the 20th Century.
 Several of his films have been adapted into Western productions.

 This is an ongoing multiple-part series of posts examining a number of his films and themes.
 Part 1 is by Robin Stevens, and it takes a look at one of Kurosawa’s earlier and most iconic films, Rashomon from 1950.
 Future posts will look at, among others, Seven Samurai, Yojimbo, Dersu Uzala and Ran.